DongShaoNB/DongShaoNB/README.md

 ## Hi there :wave:
 I'm DongShaoNB, a high school student, like developing Minecraft plugin and other.

-I have a Minecraft server(未来城), I like Minecraft so I create this server.

-Like music!

 ## Website :globe_with_meridians:
 Blog: https://www.dsnbo.cn/